-    STEP 13: Dismiss the License and Components dialog, then in the notification tray, right-click the SSProtect icon then choose Exit to terminate SSProtect.
+STEP 14: Dismiss the License and Components dialog, then in the notification tray, right-click the SSProtect icon and choose Exit.

 As an alternative, instead of Exiting SSProtect, in the steps below edit ciphertext content with something other than Notepad, the default Windows application for .txt content - we suggest Notepad++.

-STEP 16: Restart SSProtect by double-clicking the SSProtect desktop icon, then in the Login dialog choose the Org1_Admin Profile, enter your Password, and Login.
+STEP 17: If and as required (depending on how you corrupted content), restart SSProtect by double-clicking the SSProtect desktop icon, then in the Login dialog choose the Org1_Admin Profile, enter your Password, Log In.

 Let's see how SSProtect handles Managed Access attempts with corrupted content.

 This may or may not succeed - it depends.
 As noted, AES can detect some changes to ciphertext input, but not all changes.
-If the file opens, you can close it and retry by navigating to the Managed Files/ Restore dialog, select TestNoIntegrity.txt then Restore content (and Replace existing data).
-Exit SSProtect then open the file to modify a different character, save/ close and Login to Org1_Admin and retry.
+If the file does not decrypt and render plaintext, retry by navigating to the Managed Files/ Restore dialog, select TestNoIntegrity.txt then Restore content (and Replace existing data).
+Corrupt the file though change a different character toward the middle or end of the file, save/ close and repeat the noted procedure.

 SSProtect allows Privileged Account holders to override this behavior when Releasing Protection, but it must be configured and isn't by default.
 Let's fix our Account to do this, then give it a shot.